Jim-23/Simple-Egg-Catcher/README.md

 # Simple Egg Catcher

 ### Catch eggs until you get 50!
-- perfect as an Easter Egg in your apps!
+- perfect as an Easter Egg in your GUI apps
+- the game is made in PyQt5